Legal aid in proceedings in France

 Please note

-The legal aid office may also issue a lapse decision if you have not completed your application within the time limit that he has given you to do so.
+The legal aid office may also issue a lapse decision if you have not completed your application within the time limit he gave you to do so.

 This decision cannot be the subject of an appeal.

-If your request for legal aid is refused, you can challenge the decision of the BAJ: titleContent.
+If your application for legal aid is refused, you can challenge the decision of the BAJ: titleContent.

-The same is true if the BAJ only granted you partial legal aid.
+The same applies if the BAJ has only granted you partial legal aid.

 Time limits for lodging an appeal against the decision of the BAJ

-The time limits for lodging an appeal depend on the jurisdiction in which your case is being heard:
+The time limits for lodging an appeal depend on the court in which your case is being heard:

-The time limit for filing your appeal is 15 days from the notification the decision of the BAJ.
+The time limit for lodging your appeal is 15 days from notification the decision of the BAJ.

 This is particularly the case when your case is before a court of law, a local courta court of appeal, an administrative court of appeal, the Court of Cassation or the Council of State.

-When your case takes place before the National Asylum Court, your appeal must be forwarded within 8 days from the notification the decision of the BAJ.
+When your case takes place before the French national asylum court, your appeal must be forwarded within 8 days from the notification the decision of the BAJ.

 Means of transmission of the appeal against the decision of the BAJ